WebAssembly/WASI/proposals/http/README.md

 other WASI proposals upon which this proposal depends.
 It is automatically updated by running [`wit-deps update`](https://crates.io/crates/wit-deps-cli) in the root directory, which fetches the live contents of the `main` branch of each proposal.
-As things stablize, `wit/deps.toml` will be updated to refer to versioned releases.
+As things stabilize, `wit/deps.toml` will be updated to refer to versioned releases.

 ### References & acknowledgements